-Voorhees State Park Trails Professional Review and Guide
+Voorhees State Park Trails Professional Guide

 "During the Depression thousands of people were unemployed with no hope of finding a job—that is until Franklin Roosevelt created the Civilian Conservation Corp (CCC).
 By planting trees, constructing shelters and picnic sites, and blazing trails through parks, hundreds of people were able to make money to feed themselves and their families.